What is the difference between a CPA vs. PA vs. EA?

 What is an EA or Enrolled Agent?

-A tax professional that focuses only on the management of business or private entity tax arrangements is known as an Enrolled Agent or EA.
+An EA or enrolled agent is a tax preparation professional that focuses only on the management of business or private entity tax arrangements.
 Other than these tax returns, the EA is an expert on:

 - Income Tax